infinohq/infino/benches/README.md

 File is present in `benches/data` folder named Apache.log

 ## Setup
+- Make sure to start from a clean slate (i.e., no other data indexed in any of the systems being compared), so that the results would be comparable.
 - Install Elasticsearch by running following commands
   - `$ curl -O https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-8.6.0-linux-x86_64.tar.gz`
   - `$ tar xvfz elasticsearch-8.6.0-linux-x86_64.tar.gz`